Silent-Zebra/reproduce/are-16-heads-really-better-than-1/README.md

 python task3-3_bert_all-but-one.py
 ```

-Table for task 4 can be done in excel with the given statistical significance file and the head ablation for all but one file
+The table for task 4 can be made in Excel with the given statistical significance file and the head ablation for all but one file.

 ### Graph in Section 3.4